Key Takeaway

 The Wallet Chain: More Than an Accessory

 A gothic wallet without a wallet chain is only half-dressed.
-The chain started as pure function — WWII vets who rode motorcycles needed to keep their wallets secure on the road.
-By the 1960s, it had become an identity marker.
-By the '90s, it was fashion.
+The chain started as pure function — riders needed to keep their wallets secure on the road, and that part needs no defending.
+When it crossed into identity is easier to date: punk put it on display in the late '70s, and by the '90s it was pure fashion.

-Worth knowing: The gothic fashion accessories market in the US was valued at $1.4 billion in 2022 and is growing at roughly 5% annually.
-Pinterest reported a 110% surge in searches for "medieval core" in 2025 — and wallet chains fit squarely into that aesthetic.
+Worth knowing: Pinterest reported a 110% surge in searches for "medieval core" in 2025, part of a broader swing toward historical and armor-inspired styling — and wallet chains fit squarely into that aesthetic.

 Picking the Right Gothic Wallet for Your Style